 Option Arguments Description -config (cont.) -set settingName=settingValue, settingName=settingValue Overwrites the current value for the specified policy setting.
 You can provide multiple value pairs separated by commas.
 For additional syntax formats, see Override Policy Settings.
 Note • To determine which settings are editable, use "-config" to list the settings; editable settings are marked with an asterisk.
 Additionally, when you use "-o" to write settings to a file, only editable settings are written.
 Another way to apply edits to multiple settings is to use "-filter category -o <filename>" to write the editable settings to file, edit the settings as needed, and then use "-load <filename>" to apply the edits.</filename></filename> -reset settingName, settingName Resets one or more policy settings back to their original default values set by the producer.
 Separate multiple setting names by commas.
-For additional syntax formats, see Override Policy Settings. -o filename Writes the current, editable policy settings (except those is the general category) to the specified file in JSON format.
+For additional syntax formats, see Override Policy Settings. is the general cate format.
+This argum option to write all o -filter category o category) to limit t Writes the current, editable policy settings (except those is the general category) to the specified file in JSON format.
 This argument can be used with the -filter none option to write all editable settings to file or with the -filter category option (except for the general category) to limit the scope of editable settings written to the file. -load filename Applies the edits to policy settings from the specified file to the existing policy settings.
 The contents of the file you are loading must be in JSON format.
 In a typical scenario, first run -filter category -o filename to write current editable settings to a file, edit the values as needed, and then apply the edits using the -load filename option.